Skip to main content

 Sarah Mitchell·Principal Threat ResearcherFeb 28, 202514 min read

-In 2024, our threat research team analysed 312 ransomware campaigns across financial services, healthcare, and critical infrastructure.
-The finding that changed our detection philosophy: the average time between initial access and the first encrypted file is just 6.3 seconds.
+Our threat research team has reviewed many ransomware campaigns across financial services, healthcare, and critical infrastructure.
+The finding that changed our detection philosophy: the time between initial access and the first encrypted file can be just a handful of seconds.
 Signature-based detection is structurally incapable of closing that gap.

 The anatomy of a modern ransomware attack

 Modern ransomware operators have industrialised their workflows.
-They use legitimate system tools (LOLBins), encrypt in memory before writing to disk, and deploy multi-threaded encryption engines that can saturate a 1Gbps NFS mount in under 90 seconds.
+They use legitimate system tools (LOLBins), encrypt in memory before writing to disk, and deploy multi-threaded encryption engines that can saturate a large network mount in well under a minute.
 By the time a hash-based detection fires, the damage is done.

 What attackers cannot hide, however, is behaviour.
 Regardless of the payload variant, ransomware must enumerate file systems, establish or re-use a key exchange, and perform I/O operations at abnormal rates.
 These signals are detectable — if you know where to look.

-Across 312 campaigns, 94% of ransomware samples began bulk file I/O within 6.3 seconds of initial execution.
-Deployments with a pre-loaded kernel driver reduced this to 1.8 seconds.
+In our sample, the majority of ransomware samples began bulk file I/O within a single-digit number of seconds of initial execution.
+Strains with a pre-loaded kernel driver reduced this further.
+Replace these figures with your own measurements before publishing.

 Phases 1–3 are where behavioural detection has leverage.
 By the time Phase 4 begins, intervention must be near-instant or it's too late.